coreruleset/.github/profile/README.md

-# CRS Organization

-CRS is an umbrella project.
-This is what we do:
+# CRS is an umbrella project

 ```mermaid
 mindmap